FAQ: Grades PreK-2 School Program

 How are the Training Modules licensed for use?

 The Training Modules for Child-Serving Adults and Educators can be viewed by all staff within a single school/organization - as often as needed.
 The Training Modules for Parents and Guardians can be viewed by all parents and guardians of children attending the single school/organization - as often as needed.
-All Training Modules may be housed, with password protection, on a school or organization's website for unlimited use by staff, educators and parents/guardians.

 How do we fund this program for each school in our district?